-This article outlines the general steps for incorporating in Canada, from choosing where to incorporate through reserving a corporate name and filing your documents.
+Wondering how to incorporate a business in Canada?
+Let's look at the general steps involved, from choosing where to incorporate to reserving a corporate name and filing your documents.
 Note that the specifics of each step may differ from province to province.

-When you incorporate your business federally, the two advantages are:
+When you incorporate your business federally, the main advantages are:

-- your corporation will be able to carry on business in all provinces and territories (as long as you register your corporation in all the provinces you will be conducting business in)
+- Your corporation will be able to carry on business in all provinces and territories (as long as you register your corporation in all the provinces in which you will be conducting business).

-- and your corporation will be able to use the same name in each province or territory, even if another company is already doing business under a similar name.
+- It will be able to use the same name in each province or territory, even if another company is already doing business under a similar name.

 The disadvantages are:

 - You will face stricter name requirements, which involve a NUANS name search and verification process (more on this below).